Hindered stokesian settling of discs and rods

-Shape leads to a qualitative difference in single particle dynamics and pair interactions: while a single sphere falls straight down without rotation, rods, discs, and ellipsoids drift horizontally and have vertical settling speeds that depend on their orientation relative to gravity\cite{taylor1969motion,batchelor1970slender,mackaplow1996study,mackaplow1998numerical,happel2012low}.
-A pair of spheres falls faster than one sphere, remaining at fixed separation\cite{happel1960motion}, however pairs of discs settling at low Reynolds number display either bound periodic orbits or scattering states\cite{chajwa2019kepler,jung2006periodic} due to the coupling between orientational and translational degrees of freedom.
-Likewise, a sedimenting lattice of disc shows very different collective behaviour\cite{chajwa2020waves} than a lattice of spheres\cite{crowley1971viscosity}.
+Shape leads to a qualitative difference in single particle dynamics and pair interactions: while a single sphere falls straight down without rotation, rods, discs, and ellipsoids drift horizontally and have vertical settling speeds that depend on their orientation relative to gravity \cite{taylor1969motion,batchelor1970slender,mackaplow1996study,mackaplow1998numerical,happel2012low}.
+A pair of spheres falls faster than one sphere, remaining at fixed separation \cite{happel1960motion}, however pairs of discs settling at low $Re$ display either bound periodic orbits or scattering states \cite{chajwa2019kepler,jung2006periodic} due to the coupling between orientational and translational degrees of freedom.
+Likewise, a sedimenting lattice of discs shows very different collective behaviour \cite{chajwa2020waves} than a lattice of spheres \cite{crowley1971viscosity}.

 However, the central question of this article is whether the effects of orientational degrees of freedom lead to a significant difference in collective behaviour of a finite volume fraction -- as opposed to a finite number -- of shaped particles compared to sphere suspensions, where many more studies exist.
-A prominent example of previous work is the sedimentation of rod-like particles studied in a series of papers by Guazzelli and coworkers\cite{herzhaft1996experimental,herzhaft1999experimental,guazzelli2011fluctuations,metzger2005large,metzger2007experimental}, who identified two distinct regimes of sedimentation for fibers: at higher volume fractions, they observe hindered settling reminiscent of sphere-suspensions, whereas at low enough volume fractions where the fibres can rotate freely without steric hindrance, sedimentation leads to a complex pattern of instabilities.
+A prominent example of previous work on rods comes from Guazzelli and coworkers \cite{herzhaft1996experimental,herzhaft1999experimental,guazzelli2011fluctuations,metzger2005large,metzger2007experimental}, who identified two distinct regimes of sedimentation for fibers: at very low volume fractions they found sedimentation is accompanied by a complex pattern of instabilities, whereas at higher volume fraction, they observed steady hindered settling reminiscent of sphere-suspensions.
 We are not aware of comparable studies for the geophysically relevant case of flat particles at finite volume fraction.